ValeBini/NachOS/documentation/readme.md

 *Nachos* (*Not Another Completely Heuristic Operating System*) is an educational operating system.

-You are reading the readme file for the Nachos version *unr18a*.
-This version was released in 2019 by teachers of the National University of Rosario.
+You are reading the readme file for the Nachos version *unr20a*.
+This version was released in 2020 by teachers of the National University of Rosario.

+## Dependencies

+In order to build userland programs, a cross compiler is needed.
+Some GNU/Linux distributions already provide one as an installable package.
+In Ubuntu, it's named `gcc-mipsel-linux-gnu`.

 ## Useful links